microsoft/playwright/docs/src/getting-started-vscode-js.md

 ### Starting the Recording

-Clik on the Testing icon in the left menu.
+Click on the Testing icon in the left menu.
 This will open the testing sidebar.
 Click on the record icon, the first icon at the top of the testing sidebar.
 This will create a `test-1.spec.ts` file with an import and a test block.
 As you record your user actions your test code will be generated here.

 <img width="810" alt="image" src="https://user-images.githubusercontent.com/13063165/177197869-40b32235-ae7c-4a6e-8b7e-e69aea17ea1b.png"></img>